Why do e-commerce operators need Unified Analytics?

 One of the most significant drains on productivity and clarity in decision-making is the mental gymnastics required to juggle data from multiple platforms.
 This constant context switching not only saps cognitive energy but can also lead to missed opportunities and insights.

-Unified analytics provides one platform to monitor, explore, and analyze all of your metrics!
-That could save hours of your and your team’s time!
+Unified analytics provides one platform to monitor, explore, and analyze all of your metrics — saving hours of your team’s time every week.

 Enables the Early Detection of Issues and Identifies Root Causes